-- The American environmental imaginary
+- the American environmental imaginary

-- Critical animal studies
+- queer studies/critical animal studies